krischal111/vamshawali-project-dbms/notes.md

 - Sex (References Sex)
 - Gotra (References Gotra)

-#### Gender
+#### Sex
-Stores the list of available genders.
+Stores the list of available sex assignable to a person.
-Each gender has the following attributes.
+Each sex has the following attributes.
+There are only 3 sexes assignable to person: Male, Female and Intersex.

 | Column Names (Attributes) | Type | Description |
 |-----------|----------|---------|